enthusapp/enthusapp.github.io/_posts/2018-10-22-FFMPEG-StreamingGuide.md

 If you get a "black/blank" screen in the client, try sending it yuv422p or yuv420p type input.
 Some servers get confused if you send them yuv444 input (which is the default for libx264).

-NB that when you are testing your stream settings, you may want to test them with both VLC and [http://ffmpeg.org/ffplay.html FFplay], as FFplay sometimes introduces its own artifacts when it is scaled (FFplay uses poor quality default scaling, which can be inaccurate).
+NB that when you are testing your stream settings, you may want to test them with both VLC and [http://ffmpeg.org/ffplay.html](FFplay), as FFplay sometimes introduces its own artifacts when it is scaled (FFplay uses poor quality default scaling, which can be inaccurate).
 Don't use ffplay as your baseline for determining quality.

 ## Point to point streaming